 Rory Vincent Ellinger Collection, 1951-1973 (C3555)

-Correspondence, newspaper clippings, speeches, memoranda and office notes of the administrative assistant to U.S. Senator Stuart Symington from 1952 until Symington's retirement in 1976.
-Contains materials relating to various Symington campaigns as well as Fike's personal life.
+The papers contain correspondence, newspaper clippings, speeches, memoranda, and office notes of the administrative assistant to U.S. Senator Stuart Symington from 1952 until Symington's retirement in 1976.
+Includes material relating to various Symington campaigns, as well as Fike's personal life.

 Susan H. Findley Papers, 1953-2010 (R1317)

 The Findley papers consist of the correspondence and personal papers of Susan Hancock Findley and her husband, Marshall E. Findley; including his years in Rolla as an associate professor of chemical engineering, correspondence and papers as his time as a United States Agency for International Development (USAID) guest professor in South Vietnam, letters from Vietnam and Malaysia.
 Findleys wrote of living and traveling in Asia, working in the USAID program, politics, and the course of the war in Vietnam.

 First Christian Church (Columbia, Mo.)
 Records, 1824-1997 (C3991)

 16.75 cubic feet (1009 folders), 18 audio cassettes